dustinpfister/blog_posts/_posts/lodash_replace.md

 layout: post
 categories: lodash
 id: 409
-updated: 2019-04-05 12:47:41
+updated: 2020-06-02 08:39:11
-version: 1.10
+version: 1.11
 ---

-The [lodash \_.replace](https://lodash.com/docs/4.17.11#replace) method can be used to quickly replace instances of a text pattern in a string with another pattern.
+The [lodash \_.replace](https://lodash.com/docs/4.17.11#replace) method can be used to quickly replace instances of a text pattern in a string with a static text value of another text pattern.
 However it might be best to just know how to use regular expressions to do the same with the [String.replace](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) method in native javaScript by itself.

-So in this post I will be writing bout some quick examples on this subject that comes up a lot when working out a javaScript project.
+In any case both methods are fairly useful for search and replace operations with text in javaScript.
+There is not just being knowledgeable with the features of the methods, but also regular expressions, and advanced options when using a method for each instance of a pattern.
+So in this post I will be writing bout some quick examples on this subject of search and replace of text that comes up a lot when working out a javaScript project.

 <!-- more -->